Natarajan Chandrasekaran

-Natarajan Chandrasekaran (born 2 June 1963) is an Indian businessman, and the chairman of Tata Sons and Tata Group.
+Natarajan Chandrasekaran (born 2 June 1963) is an Indian business executive.
+He is the chairman of Tata Sons and Tata Group.
 He was chief operating officer (COO) and executive director of Tata Consultancy Services (TCS), where in 2009, he became chief executive officer (CEO).
 He was also the chairman of Tata Motors and Tata Global Beverages (TGB).
 He became the first non-Parsi and professional executive to head the Tata Group.
-He has assumed the chair of G20 India and will lead the business agenda during India's G20 presidency.
+He assumed the chair of B20 India and led the business agenda during India's G20 presidency in 2023.

 Education and career

 Chandrasekaran studied in a Tamil Medium Government school in Mohanur.
 He later received a Bachelor's degree in Applied Sciences from the Coimbatore Institute of Technology, Tamil Nadu.
 He earned his Master of Computer Applications (MCA) from the Regional Engineering College, Tiruchirappalli (now National Institute of Technology, Tiruchirappalli), in Tamil Nadu, India, in 1986.
 Joining TCS in 1987, Chandrasekaran took over as CEO on 6 October 2009, prior to which he was COO and executive director of TCS.
 Chandrasekaran is a senior member of Institute of Electrical and Electronics Engineers (IEEE), and an active member of Computer Society of India and British Computer Society.
 He was nominated as the chairman of Indian IT industry body NASSCOM in April 2015.